qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 Thank you for being with us.
 I hope you enjoyed this huge tutorial and will use Quaterion for your metric learning projects.

-All ready to use code can be found here: some awesome repo
+All ready to use code can be found [here](https://github.com/qdrant/demo-cloud-faq/tree/tutorial).

 Stay tuned!:)